combizera/combizera/README.md

 ### Salve, salve!

+- 🔥 I have a good base of HTML and CSS
-- 🌱 I’m currently learning: The frontend base: HTML CSS and JS.
+- 🌱 I’m currently learning: Motion design (with JS/CSS) and SASS.
 - 📫 How to reach me: ycombi349@gmail.com
 - ⚡ Fun fact: I'm doing a master's degree in Historym, more specifically, Latin American history!